Indian team wins silver in men's fours lawn bowls | Sports-Games

 Northern Ireland's last gold medal in lawn bowls came way back in the 1998 Commonwealth Games.

-Cam Barkley (lead), Adam McKeown (second), Ian McClure (third) and Martin McHugh (skip) formed the Northern Ireland team that looked favourites to win the top prize form the onset.
+Cam Barkley (lead), Adam McKeown (second), Ian McClure (third) and Martin McHugh (skip) formed the Northern Ireland team that looked favourites to win the top prize from the onset.

 On the other hand, India struggled and failed to open their account in the first four ends, even as their opponents led 7-0.